tbarron/scipy-lecture-notes/intro/intro.rst

 |

 **Command history** Like a UNIX shell, the IPython console supports command history.
-Type *up* and *down* to navigate previously typed
+Type *up* and *down* (i.e., press the up and down arrow keys) to navigate previously typed commands:
-commands:

 .. sourcecode:: ipython